The following provisions have been established for membership in Valley Flyers:

 - No person shall schedule the plane for more than 14 consecutive days including more than two weekends without the approval of the Board of Directors.
 Minimum charge is 2 (two) hours per day after the seventh day.

-- If weather should force you to leave the airplane tied down at another airport call the Safety & Maintenance Officer.
+- If weather should force you to leave the airplane tied down at another airport call the Chief Pilot.

 - Use of the aircraft must be in strict compliance with FARS, state and local regulations.

-- Except as necessary to meet an emergency, landings are permitted only at established airports.
+- Except as necessary to meet an emergency, or by prior authorization from the Board of Directors, landings are permitted only at established airports.
 Established airports are those listed on current sectional charts and not labeled as hazardous.
-No landings (except in an emergency) are permitted for club airplanes at airports with warnings, dirt or gravel strips, forest service strips, or unmaintained strips.
+No landings (except in an emergency or by prior authorization from the Board of Directors) are permitted for club airplanes at airports with warnings, dirt or gravel strips, forest service strips, or unmaintained strips.

 - No smoking is permitted in club aircraft.